J-Joseph524/JJ_NLP/README.md

 ## Objective:

-To build a model to accurately classify a politcal article of news as Real(1) or Fake(0).
+To build a model to accurately classify a political article of news as Real(1) or Fake(0).

 ## The Dataset: